thachmpham/thachmpham.github.io/content/docs/tipc/_index.md

 # TIPC
 # 1. Introduction
-Transparent Inter-Process Communication (TIPC) is an Unix Domain Sockets for transmitting data between nodes in a cluster.
-TIPC provides transparent communication, meaning that applications can communicate without needing to know the network addresses or locations of other processes.
+TIPC (Transparent Inter-Process Communication) is a communication protocol used for inter-process communication (IPC) in distributed systems.
+It enables processes running on different nodes within a network to communicate with each other transparently, abstracting away the underlying network details.

 Headers:
 - /usr/include/linux/tipc.h

+Websites:
+- tipc.sourceforge.net

 # 2. Addressing
 {{< columns >}}